rnd-rbn/fluentel/README.md

 #### How does Fluentel connect callers to mentors?

 When you call Fluentel, we will text a handful of available mentors.
 You (the caller) will [listen to some nice waiting music](https://youtu.be/dQw4w9WgXcQ) until one of the mentors responds to our text message.
-If nobody responds within 3 minutes, the call with end.
+If nobody responds within 3 minutes, the call will end.
 But if someone does respond, we will connect you to them.

 #### The conversation